vstconsulting/polemarch/doc/restapi.rst

    :query id: id of host if we want to filter by it.
    :query name: name of host if we want to filter by it.
+   :query type: type of host if we want to filter by it.
    :query id__not: id of host, which we want to filter out.
    :query name__not: name of host, which we want to filter out.